-One of the most important things you’ll learn as a student is how to manage your money.
-Knowing that your finances are under control means you can relax, concentrate on your studies and fully enjoy your time here at Birmingham.
+One of the most important things that you’ll need to learn as a student is how to manage your money.
+Knowing that your finances are under control means that you can relax, concentrate on your studies and fully enjoy your time here at Birmingham.

-It is crucial to remember that most students receive their funding in fairly large instalments, usually at the start of every term.
-So once a payment has been received, it usually has to last quite a while (typically until the start of the following term) before another payment is received.
-This is why budgetting is so important.
+It is crucial to remember that most students receive their funding in fairly large instalments, normally at the start of every term.
+So once a payment has been received, it usually has to last quite a while (typically until the start of the following term) before another payment comes through.
+This is why budgeting is so important.

 - mint - a comprehensive budget that categorises your spending showing where cutting back might be possible

-- goodbudget - includes a 'share budgets' feature - very good if your in a houseshare
+- goodbudget - includes a 'share budgets' feature - very good if you're in a house share

-- toshl - little monster characters put the fun into budgetting - also includes a currency conversion feature
+- toshl - little monster characters put the fun into budgeting - also includes a currency conversion feature

 - Money Lover - brilliant for those who like charts, statistics and graphs